Lady Frances Wilhelmina Bentinck1

 by Charles Dagar 2

-Lady Isabella Bentinck was born on 4 May 1688.1 She was the daughter of Hans William Bentinck, 1st Earl of Portland and Anne Villiers.1 She married Evelyn Pierrepont, 1st Duke of Kingston-upon-Hill, son of Robert Pierrepont and Elizabeth Evelyn, on 2 August 1714.1 She died on 23 February 1728 at age 39.1
+Lady Isabella Bentinck was born on 4 May 1688.1 She was the daughter of Hans William Bentinck, 1st Earl of Portland and Anne Villiers.1 She married Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull, son of Robert Pierrepont and Elizabeth Evelyn, on 2 August 1714.1 She died on 23 February 1728 at age 39.1

 Her married name became Pierrepont.